Reviews

 Editor

 There is always something changing with Fortnite, with some updates being way bigger than others.
 On Dec 3, Fortnite released Chapter 5: Season 1, Underground, a huge update that gave Battle Royale a completely new map, weapon loadout and mechanics, while also dropping three new game modes to play alongside it.
 These new modes are Fortnite Festival, LEGO Fortnite and Rocket Racing.
-These new additions are great and give the game so much more life than it had before.
+These additions are great and give the game so much more life than it had before.

 First up is Battle Royale.
 As with any new Chapter launch, Battle Royale was changed drastically from the last Chapter.
 A brand new map was added with completely new areas to explore.
 In the past, Fortnite maps have relied on reusing old Points of Interests for the sake of nostalgia, like Chapter 3: Season 1 hyping the return of Tilted Tower and Chapter 4 having some small landmarks return from earlier seasons, but Chapter 5’s map has no POIs or landmarks from previous seasons.
 This allows the map to stand out without having to rely on what worked in the past.
 While having legacy POIs was cool, I much prefer it when Fortnite comes up with original ideas.